-Sofia Jamora Flaunts Booty In Topless New Pics On Instagram
+Sofia Jamora Flaunts Booty In New Topless Pics On Instagram

 “You are everything to me,” declared another supporter.

 The stunner also tantalized her Instagram followers with another sexy snap that she shared on August 11.
 That time, she sat on the floor in a tie-dye bikini.
 The top had flirty tie accents that brought attention to her cleavage, and her tiny bottoms had straps that rested high on her curvy hips.
-She wore her hair in a slick bun and her bangs framed her face.
+She wore her hair in a slick bun as her bangs framed her face.
 She accessorized with gold hoop earrings and multiple necklaces.